“Did you get a chance to read the email for school today?” I asked my husband during our nightly walk.

 Because for the first time in 12 years, our boys are in separate schools.

 We are blessed with the ability to send our children to a Christian school.
-We transferred into PCS when our boys were in first grade, and prekindergarten; and where they will remain – or in Grant’s case remained– until their high school graduation.
+We transferred into PCS when our boys were in first grade, and prekindergarten; and where they will remain – or in our older son’s case, remained– until their high school graduation.

 As each school prepares for the return of students, the emails have been frequent, to which I am grateful.
 In these ever-changing times, each school is doing its best to provide the most effective and safe way for students to return to their campuses.